meesakveld/gentse-feesten-2022/README.md

 # Gentse Feesten 2023

-This project is a website that provides information about the Gentse Feesten 2022.
+This project is a website that provides information about the Gentse Feesten 2023.
 The website is built with HTML, CSS, and JavaScript.
 The website is responsive and can be viewed on all devices.
+The data is fetched from an API and displayed on the website.

 It was created as an assignment for the course @Work1 at Artevelde University of Applied Sciences.
+In this project, I learned how to fetch data from an API and display it on a website.
+For the first time, I worked component-based in JavaScript.

+The intension of the exercise was to recreate the website of the Gentse Feesten 2023, to learn how to fetch data from an API and display it on a website.
+Besides that, with the project i showed my knowledge of HTML, CSS, and JavaScript after 8 weeks of learning.

 <a href="https://meesakveld.github.io/gentse-feesten-2023/"><img src="https://img.shields.io/badge/Visit%20the%20site.-2769ab"></a>